raju2525/BACKLOG-WALLAH-/README.md

 **Contribute and Get Involved:**

 We welcome contributions from developers, educators, and students to improve and expand Backlog Wallah.
-Join our open-source community and help us make education more accessible and manageable.
+I am seeking help from developers who know kivy.kivymd need help me in converting main.py to apk using buildozer

 **Feedback and Support:**

-If you encounter any issues or have suggestions for improvements, please [open an issue](#) or [contact our support team](#).
+If you encounter any issues or have suggestions for improvements, please [contact me](rajubandam694@gmail.com).
 Your feedback is invaluable to us!

 ---